Hasura CLI

 Click on Connect Database

 to finish the database connection.
-This would now let you apply the migrations in the next step.
+Now you can apply the migrations in the next step.

 It should look something like the screen below: